top of page

 Final-Homewood-TRPA-Letter_20221108-004 Page 004.png

-In an email correspondence, sent in direct response to the recent increase of public concern regarding the changes to the project, Arthur Chapman, Founder and Chairman of JMA Ventures LLC, stated: "As proposed, the new model will be membership-oriented with both a residential component and non-residential membership that will be offered to the public.
+In an email correspondence, sent in direct response to the increase of public concern regarding the changes to the project, Arthur Chapman, Founder and Chairman of JMA Ventures LLC, stated: "As proposed, the new model will be membership-oriented with both a residential component and non-residential [social] membership that will be offered to the public.

-"We won’t know how much the non-residential membership will cost until we complete our analysis of what the total costs of necessary improvements will be.
+"We won’t know how much the non-residential [social] membership will cost until we complete our analysis of what the total costs of necessary improvements will be.
 We can tell you that it will be a vertical membership that will include the primary member’s family (parents, children, grandchildren)."

 — Art Chapman, achapman@jmaventuresllc.com January 22, 2023

 Similar social club & recreational memberships from around the Tahoe/Truckee region range from $8,450—$17,500+ in yearly dues, with initiation fees of $10,000—$100,000.
-Memberships offered by Discovery Land Company at the "Yellowstone Club in Big Sky, Montana—another private ski club—requires an initiation fee of $300,000 and annual dues of $37,500."
+Memberships offered by Discovery Land Company at the "Yellowstone Club in Big Sky, Montana—another private ski club—requires an initiation fee of $400,000 and annual dues of $40,000."
 Overall, the resort will be limited to about 1,000 individuals on the mountain in a day.
 With 180 new residences and a proposed vertical membership (presumably modeled after Martis Camp's club membership that may be passed on to future heirs as well, generation after generation), this leaves little room for the rest of the West Shore community.
 When asked what assurance the community has that Homewood won’t become completely private in the future, Chapman replied:

 "No assurances.”